CANCER

 African Americans & Cancer

-African Americans experience higher cancer incidence, higher mortality rates, and poorer survival rates than other racial groups.
+African Americans experience higher cancer incidence, higher mortality rates, and poorer survival rates than whites and other racial groups.

-Often, health disparities can be linked to delayed diagnosis, lack of health insurance, inadequate access to quality cancer treatment, and poor patient care.
-The Center for Black Health & Equity and its strategic partners are working to eliminate these health challenges in the African American communities.
-Education, training, and collaboration will increase awareness and innovative strategies to engage more African Americans in cancer prevention activities.
+Cancer health disparities can be linked to delayed diagnosis, lack of health insurance, inadequate access to quality cancer treatment, and poor patient care.
+The Center for Black Health & Equity works to eliminate these inequities in Black communities through education, training and community collaboration to increase awareness of cancer risks.
+Innovative approaches to engagment also lead African Americans to cancer prevention and treatment activities.

 The Facts